lydiahallie/javascript-questions/it-IT/README-IT.md

 #### Risposta: D

-The `colorChange` function is static.
-Static methods are designed to live only on the constructor in which they are created, and cannot be passed down to any children or called upon class instances.
-Since `freddie` is an instance of class Chameleon, the function cannot be called upon it.
-A `TypeError` is thrown.

 La funzione `colorChange` è statica.
 I metodi statici sono progettati per vivere solo nel costruttore in cui vengono creati e non possono essere passati a nessun figlio o richiamati su istanze di classe.
 Poiché `freddie` è un'istanza della classe `Chameleon`, la funzione non può essere chiamata su di essa.
 Viene restituito quindi un errore di tipo `TypeError`.

 </p>